Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 1. Once Linux has completed booting using either JTAG or HSDP, you will be presented with the following login screen:
     ![](./media/ch6-image18.png)

+## Summary
+In this section you have built a design that uses the High-Speed Debug Port, connected the SmartLynq+ Module, configured the SmartLynq+ for remote UART access and used the High-Speed Debug Port to download Linux images onto your board.